 While I was in the GGS master's program, I got to travel throughout the United States and abroad presenting at conferences.
 This was an amazing opportunity to not only advance my public speaking skills but to also see parts of the world I had never been to and meet new and interesting people.

 GGSs students also teach undergraduate classes and work as graduate assistants across the university.
 Our students have previously worked as assistants for the UB Gender Institute and at the UB Intercultural and Diversity Center.

 Students engage in community life and activism by taking part in discussions and presentations with on-campus academic groups like the Queer Studies Academic Workshop or the Feminist Research Alliance Workshop, and community organizations like the Buffalo-Niagara LGBT Historical Society.

 "The best Sundays are spent screaming about inclusive feminism." – Graduate student Gabriella Nassif

 Additionally, collaboration with local and national government institutions and non-governmental organizations helps students develop a practical perspective by connecting the academic classroom to the real world.
-One example is a cooperative effort with the Erie County Commission on the Status of Women.
+Through an internship partnership with the Erie County Commission on the Status of Women, students research issues facing women in Western New York and develop policy recommendations to present to the County.
 Student Gabriella Nassif also worked as a research consultant at The Institute for Women's Studies in the Arab World – IWSAW, and Elif Ege was involved in organizing International Women's Day in Istanbul, pictured right.